Calimarri/EB-Bridging/README.md

 - You include **video evidence** if possible
 - You use the **proper issue template** below

-This helps us reproduce and fix bugs faster 🔧
+This helps us reproduce and resolve bugs faster

 ---